Mastering the RFI: Essential templates, examples, and expert tips for 2025

 ERP RFI template

-It details the criteria procurement teams should look for in an ERP, including requirements related to:
+This enterprise resource planning (ERP) RFI template details the criteria procurement teams should look for in an ERP, including requirements related to: accounting, human resources, manufacturing management, inventory management, purchasing management, sales management, and technology.

-Just remember, while this template is very thorough, it’s unlikely you can copy and paste the content into a document containing your logo and call it a day.
+While this template is thorough, it’s unlikely you can copy and paste the content into a document containing your logo and call it a day.
 You’ll need to tailor the language and requirements to meet your needs.

 IT sourcing RFI template